-Much of my most recent language-variation research has centred on the output from the British Broadcasting Corporation's 'Voices', a major data-collecting and broadcasting initiative of 2004-5 for which I acted as the BBC's first academic point of contact and fieldworker trainer.
+Much of my most recent language-variation research has centred on output deriving from the British Broadcasting Corporation's 'Voices' project, a major data-collecting and broadcasting initiative of 2004-5 for which David Crystal and I acted as the BBC's first academic points of contact.
 This involvement resulted in my having access to a large body of professionally-gathered data on vernacular speech, and in my consequent involvement in two large-scale research projects.
-I led a team, first assembled by Sally Johnson and me, which in 2007 received funding from the Arts and Humanities Research Council to analyse the materials contained on the project's BBC website: this undertaking, entitled 'Whose Voices?: Language ideological debates on the interactive website of the BBC Voices project', finished its analyses in 2011, and a related book and website are now in preparation, to be published by Routledge in 2013.
+I led a team, first assembled with Sally Johnson, which in 2007 received funding from the Arts and Humanities Research Council to analyse the materials contained on the project's BBC website: this undertaking, entitled 'Whose Voices?: Language ideological debates on the interactive website of the BBC Voices project', finished its analyses in 2011, and a related book, edited jointly with Bethan L. Davies, was published by Routledge in 2013.
 An associated Routledge-hosted website (www.routledge.com/cw/upton) contains data from the project, as well as providing access to other national and international dialect holdings.

 'Whose Voices?' featured as one of ten research projects in the British Academy publication Past Present and Future: The Public Value of the Humanities and Social Sciences, submitted to Parliament in June 2010.